EnvironmentalDashboard/community-voices/ROUTES.md

     /users/:id/edit                                 Edit user with id

 ## Application Main
 The following routes are accessible from the application's main interface.
+The first three routes in the first three route clusters will have very similarly-styled interfaces (if not exactly the same aside from minor differences).

     /slides[?sort=]                                 Lists all slides
     /slides/tagged/:tag[?sort=]                     Lists all slides with tag